 Licensed Independent Clinical Social Worker, LICSW

-PVD Psych is a private psychology practice on the East Side of Providence, Rhode Island offering individual, couples, and family therapy to individuals across the lifespan.
+PVD Psych is a private psychology practice in College Hill, on the East Side of Providence, Rhode Island offering individual, couples, and family therapy to individuals across the lifespan.

 Our mission is to provide the greater Rhode Island area with exceptional therapy.

 PVD Psych is a LGBTQIA Affirming practice and is BCBSRI LGBTQ Safe Zone Certified.
 We strongly believe that everyone has the right to safe, respectful, and affirming, high quality care.

 We understand that every individual client, session, and situation is unique.
 Our therapists utilize evidence-based therapy techniques such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), psychodynamic therapy, mindfulness strategies, and acceptance and commitment therapy (ACT).

 All of our therapists treat all diagnoses, each with specialized training in areas such as LGBTQIA concerns, eating disorders, college mental health, anxiety, personality disorders, trauma, life transitions, and relationship difficulties.

 Everyone on our team is trained in evidence based therapies including cognitive behavioral therapy (CBT) and psychodynamic therapy.
 Some of us have specialized training in other therapies such as dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), eye movement desensitization and reprocessing (EMDR), and internal family systems therapy (IFS).